danielksmithRC/SeniorResearch/ProbeMonitor/README.md

 	The output on the terminal will look like this:

-		['XX:XX:XX:XX:XX:XX', ' 2019-04-20 00:04:05', ' 2019-04-20 00:04:05', ' -45', '        6', ' (not associated) ', 'someWifi']

-	This is what it means:

-		[Client_MAC, First Seen, Last Seen, Power, Frame, Probe]

-	The higher the absolute value of power is the farther away the device is getting from the wifi adapter.
+		MAC: XX:XX:XX:XX:XX:XX Power:  -51 TimeStamp: 2019-04-21 01:46:11.292740

+	Where MAC is the MAC address of the device your are monitoring.
+Power is in the form of dbm.
+And TimeStamp was when that power level was read.

-	Once the program is finshed there will be a text file generated called "ClientFinalData.txt" which will have all the outputs from the terminal.
+	Once the program is finshed there will be a text file generated called "ClientStatus.txt" which will have all the outputs from the terminal.